johanley/pei-daylight-saving-time/README.md

-I believe that from 1947 to 1994 inclusive an Order-in-council was needed to apply ADT explicitly in each year (if Executive Council decided to do so).
+I believe that from 1947 to 1994 inclusive an Order-in-council was needed to apply ADT explicitly in each year (if Executive Council decided to apply it).

+I believe that such an Order-in-council was used to implement ADT for 1960, and for each year from 1963 to 1994 inclusive.

-After that, the statute explicitly applied to both for current and future years.
+From 1995 onwards, revisions of the statute apply explicitly to both current and future years.

 ## Statues (Acts) and Orders-in-Council